pottink/php-symfony/README.md

-PHP image for pimcore
+PHP image for Symfony
 =====================

-PHP container for pimcore applications.
-Pimcore is not installed in the Image.
+PHP container for symfony applications.
+Symfony is not installed in the Image.

 Versions
 --------